ehenon/LastSetlistify/README.md

 ## Prerequisites 📋

 The only prerequisite to use this program is to have Node.js on your machine.
 If you don't have it yet, you can download and install it through the [official website](https://nodejs.org/).
-LastSetlistify has been tested and works with Node.js 12.16.1 LTS version.
+LastSetlistify has been tested and works with Node.js 16.16.0 latest LTS version.

 ## Installation 🔧